apache/spark/docs/security.md

 `spark.ssl.enabled` is set.
 It must be explicitly enabled, to ensure a safe migration path for users upgrading Spark versions.

-The SSL encryption support supersedes the authentication and encryption settings mentioned earlier.
+The SSL encryption support supersedes the encryption settings mentioned earlier.
 If both are enabled, the SSL settings take precedence and the prior settings will be disabled at runtime, and a warning message will be emitted.

 # Local Storage Encryption